YuCrazing/YuCrazing.github.io/_posts/2023-08-24-classical-pde-en.md

 # Introduction

 Numerical solutions of partial differential equations (PDE) are often employed in the field of physical simulations.
 Numerical methods are used for solving these equations because obtaining exact solutions is usually intricate and often requires specific analyses for each form.
 To demonstrate the differences between numerical and exact solutions, we present examples of classical PDEs in both forms.
 For the purpose of visualization, we provide examples in two-dimensional space.
+All code implementations in this article can be found at [Github](https://github.com/YuCrazing/PDE).

 # Transport Equation